-To obtain the payment, at the end of the stage abroad, besides the authorization by the Coordinator (obtained before departure, see above), a further declaration by the host institution that proves the permanence and the activity is necessary that must be countersigned by the Coordinator of the Doctorate.
+To obtain the payment of the 50% increase of the scholarship, at the end of the stage abroad, besides the authorization by the Coordinator (obtained before departure, see above), a further declaration by the host institution that proves the permanence and the activity is necessary that must be countersigned by the Coordinator of the Doctorate.
 Signature by the Coordinator must be in original in both documents (digital signature is accepted; N.B. the date of the prior authorization must also be prior to the start date of the research period abroad).
 The documents will be delivered to the Sapienza Ph.D Office.

-Teaching activity
+• Teaching activity